 |Tenant Improvements||$100,000 to $180,000||As required by vendor||Before Opening||Landlord, Suppliers|

 |Signage||$5,000 to $20,000||As required by vendor||As Incurred||Us or Approved Suppliers|

-The figures in the Table above represent the estimated range for the security deposits and lease payments during the first three months of operation.
+- Rent and Security Deposits.
+This row in the above table estimates the range for the security deposits and lease payments during the first three months of operation.
 You are solely responsible for obtaining and paying for a location for the franchise.
 The cost of purchasing or leasing premises for the franchise varies with the location and size of the premises.
-The recommended size of a Franchise Premises is from 1,000 to 3,500 square feet of merchandisable space (1,500 to 4,000 gross lease space).
-We will provide all specifications for your build out so that all franchise locations are regimented.
+The typical size of a Franchise Premises is from 1,000 to 1,300 square feet of merchandisable space and 600 to 900 square feet for services and other usage (1,600 to 2,200 of gross lease space).
+The estimates in the above table are based on a Franchise Premises within this range of square footage.
+We will provide all necessary specifications for your build out so that all franchise locations are regimented.
 A typical build out cost for your premises is $10 to $50 per square foot if applicable, which may or may not be paid for by the landlord as tenant improvements under the lease arrangement.
 You will be responsible for any build out costs not covered by your landlord as tenant improvements.

 Amounts paid to any third parties may be refundable, depending upon the contracts between them and you.
 Any fees paid to us are not refundable.